mariannageo/fNIRS_PMI/README.md

 # A Reproducible Workflow for Real-Time fNIRS Neurofeedback for Emotion Regulation and Offline Analysis

-This technical note presents a reproducible end-to-end workflow for a functional near-infrared spectroscopy (fNIRS) neurofeedback experiment targeting emotion regulation.
+A reproducible end-to-end workflow for a functional near-infrared spectroscopy (fNIRS) neurofeedback experiment targeting emotion regulation.
 The pipeline supports the feasibility study:

 **“Targeting emotion regulation with fNIRS neurofeedback training – a feasibility study in healthy participants”**